bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 }
 ```

-Remember to restore purchasable products that can be restored before letting user to make a purchase call because he won't be able to buy it again anyway.
+Remember to restore purchasable products that can be restored before letting users to make a purchase call because they won't be able to buy it again anyway.

 ## Testing

 To complete the configuration process you need to make sure that your payments are working and take a screenshot for the App Store review process.
-This is both easy and tricky so lets follow the steps below:
+This is both easy and tricky so let's follow the steps below:

 1. Sign out of you current Apple ID: